sunick2009/GraphKer/README.md

 ### **3) Install dependencies with uv**
    - Install [uv](https://docs.astral.sh/uv/getting-started/installation/) once on your machine.
    - From the project root run `uv sync`.
-This creates a `.venv` managed by uv and installs: xmltodict, neo4j, requests, beautifulsoup4.
+This creates a `.venv` managed by uv and installs: xmltodict, neo4j, requests, beautifulsoup4, circuitbreaker.
    - Whenever you need to execute the tool, use `uv run` so the managed environment is activated automatically.
    - System requirement: the CAPEC download step calls `dos2unix`.
 On the provided devcontainer this is preinstalled via the common-utils feature; on other systems install it manually (e.g. `sudo apt-get install -y dos2unix`).

 ### **4) Install Applications Created for Neo4j**